Angelina010/calculator/README.md

 - **Decimal Points**: Add decimal points to numbers.
 - **Percentage Calculation**: Convert numbers to their decimal equivalent as a percentage.
 - **Secondary Memory Display**: Shows the numbers and operations entered for easy tracking.
+- **Dark Mode**: Toggle between light and dark themes for a customized experience.

 ## Technologies Used